yewentao256/CSAPP_15213/README.md

 Done in 2023/1, see [attacklab-practice](attacklab/attacklab-practice.md) for more details.

-A random attack-lab is generated to test, see [attacklab-real(中文)](attacklab/attacklab-real.md) for more details.
+Wanna try another attack?
+Do it by yourself!
+Try a new random attack, see [attacklab-real](attacklab/attacklab-real.md) for more details.

 ### The rest of lab